 The Intermediate Level stage is modular, with every module focusing on a different aspect of IT Service Management.
 The modules can be classified as Service Lifecycle or Service Capability modules.

-The Expert Level qualification is an advanced certification which covers in detail all the process and practices across all disciplines of ITIL.
+The Expert Level qualification is an advanced certification that covers in detail all the processes and practices across all disciplines of ITIL.
 This qualification is a prerequisite for the ITIL Master Level certification.
-The Expert Level certification is given to the candidates who have achieved the required credits from the Foundation, Practitioner and Intermediate level modules and have superior knowledge and skill base in ITIL Best Practices.
+The Expert Level certification is given to the candidates who have achieved the required credits from the Foundation, Practitioner, and Intermediate level modules and have superior knowledge and skill base in ITIL Best Practices.

 The cost of getting ITIL certification from Invensis Learning is as follows

 |ITIL RCV||–||$ 2095|

 |ITIL SOA||–||$ 2095|

 The total cost of the certification can be summarized as follows:

 - Via Lifecycle – $9370